-Messrs.
-Mason & Hamlin, Gents.-I heard with pleasure of your commencing the manufacture of Melodeons, feeling assured that you would be able from your practical skill, ample facilities, and poculiar advantages, to effect important improvements in the construction of examining a number of your Instruments, I am by on means disappointed in the result.
+Gents.-I heard with pleasure of your commencing the manufacture of Melodeons, feeling assured that you would be able from your practical skill, numple facilities, and poculiar advantages, to effect important imprevements in the construction, of these Instruments.
+Having now had an opportunity of examining a number of your Instruments, I am by, on means disappointed in the result.
 You are certainly producing Melodeons, which, in all desirable characteristics are, so far as I can perceive, faultless.
-An instrument possessing so many beauties, is admirably adapted to the parlor and the church, and I am satisfied that so soon as the public become acquainted with the superior merits of your Instruments, your only trouble will be to supply the demand.
+An Instrument possessing so many beauties, is admirably adapted to the parlor and the church, and I am satisfied that so soon as the public become acquainted with the superior merits of your Instruments, your only trouble will be to supply the demand.